Luca-Tamburo/se-2022-12-HikeTracker/README.md

   ```

-  - GET `/hikeRefPoints/:hikeId`
+  - GET `/hikeLinkHuts/:hikeId`
-  - Description: Retrieve the start/end point, current ref points and possible ref points (huts) of an hike
+  - Description: Retrieve the start/end point, current linked huts possible ones of an hike
   - Request body: _nothing_
-  - Response: `200 OK` (success), `404 NOT FOUND` if the id is not found among the ones inserted by the localguide who made the request, `422` if the :hikeId format is wrong, `503 Service Unavailable` (generic error).
+  - Response: `200 OK` (success), `422` if the :hikeId format is wrong,or if the localguide did not insert that hike `503 Service Unavailable` (generic error).
   - Response body: detailed information of start/end point, current/possible ref points (huts)

   ```json